kpecsok98/Worcester-Greenspace/README.md

 ### Part 3 (Create new shapefiles)

 Now that we have all our data in the correct CRS, let's start creating new shapefiles.
-First we are going to perform a select by attribute in our towns data, where we will select WORCESTER.
+First, we are going to perform a select by attribute in our towns data, where we will select WORCESTER.
 In the code below I am selecting within the towns attribute file, an item in the TOWN column that are Worcester, which in other words means that of all the Massachusetts towns I'm only selecting Worcester for my new shapefile.
-While ```Worcester``` is not yet a shapefile, I will show later on in this section how to convert it to a shapefile.
-Keep in mind if you would like you can do another Massachusetts town, just be sure you type it in all caps like WORCESTER is below.
+While ```Worcester``` is not yet a shapefile, I will show later in this section how to convert it to a shapefile.
+Keep in mind if you would like you can do this with another Massachusetts town, just be sure you type it in all caps like with WORCESTER below.

 ```Python